 What Are Some Alternative Foods You Can Feed to Your Betta?

-One of the best things you can do for your pet fish is to provide it with a varied diet that ensures all of its nutritional needs are met.
+One of the best things you can do for your pet fish is to provide it with a varied diet to meet all its nutritional needs.

-For some, this means adding tropical fish flakes or pellets to their betta’s diet, while for others it’s supplementing it with human foods.
+For some, this means adding tropical fish flakes or pellets to their betta’s diet; for others, it’s supplementing it with human foods.

 Tropical fish flakes